 The International Cooperator in your country determines whether participants will be self-travel or not.
 If there are any doubts about your travel status, please call your International Cooperator.

-Before you arrive in the U.S. you must go to orientation.interexchange.org and complete the online orientation.
-InterExchange will supply you with an account login.
+Before you arrive in the U.S. you must go to app.interexchange.org and complete the online orientation.
 The online orientation will take approximately one hour.

 In addition, you will receive an orientation at camp, usually lasting between three and five days.
 However, because each camp is run differently, these orientations will vary in type and length.